tlegutko/dncr/README.md

 You can also check `netstat -ab` in PowerShell to see whether Docker is listening on `127.0.0.1:2375` (`com.docker.proxy.exe`).
 Unfortunately we have no idea why is it coming up like this.

-## I removed L5 and don't know where to find it!
+## I removed laravel ide helpers and don't know where to find them!

 1. Visit [https://github.com/barryvdh/laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper)
 2. Download L5 gist